-- 1. The issuance of structured securities starts on 23 June 2008 (see column "Issue Date" in the excerpt of the offering; FT, line 40) ("start of life of security").
+- 1. The issuance of the structured securities starts on 31 March 2009 (see FT, line 40) ("Issue Date").
 These structured securities are open-end securities.
 This means that the structured securities do not have a predefined maturity. - 2.
 The issuer shall have the right to determine a maturity date for the certificates for the first time at the earliest three calendar years after the issue date on any exchange-trading day in Vienna or Stuttgart, with the remaining time to maturity of the certificate having to be at least one calendar year.
 The fixing of the maturity is published, indicating the maturity date pursuant to § 23 par.
 1.a.